The Original Queen B

-“Sis Vicky” is, I reckon. fighting a very succesful battle considering herstory with cancer going back a good 35 years ago.
+“Sis Vicky” is, I reckon. fighting a very succesfull battle considering herstory with cancer going back a good 35 years ago.

 The present flourish and resurgence, is the fourth in the battle after she successfully kicked it off in 1974 when she briefly lived in the US.